shafiul/slemi/notes/icse/INSTALL.md

 ### Reports

-After completion, each of the commands introduced above will present an overview of the experiment (e.g., result of differential testing).
-You can also manually run `emi.report` in the MATLAB command-prompt to get detailed report.
+Upon completion, each of the commands introduced above will present an overview of the experiment (e.g., result of differential testing).
+You can also manually run `covexp.addpaths(); emi.report()` in the MATLAB command-prompt to get detailed report.